MLMI2-CSSI/foundry/README.md

 <img width="595" alt="Screen Shot 2022-10-20 at 2 22 43 PM" src="https://user-images.githubusercontent.com/16869564/197039252-6d9c78ba-dc09-4037-aac2-d6f7e8b46851.png">

 [See full examples](./examples)

+# Contributing
+Foundry is an Open Source project and we encourage contributions from the community.
+To contribute, please fork from the `main` branch and open a Pull Request on the `main` branch.
+A member of our team will review your PR shortly.

 # Primary Support
 This work was supported by the National Science Foundation under NSF Award Number: 1931306 "Collaborative Research: Framework: Machine Learning Materials Innovation Infrastructure".